-Albaqir A. Mukhtar responds to Ayesha Imam's "Working with Algeria's Sharia Courts."
-(Use the link in the right sidebar to read "Working with Algeria's Sharia Courts.")
+Albaqir A. Mukhtar responds to Ayesha Imam's "Working with Nigeria's Sharia Courts."

 Using Sharia as the point of reference, as Ayesha Imam suggests, allows her organization to do two things: one, contest its interpretation, and, two, criticize its implementation as inadequate.
 This is now the general trend among intellectuals, lawyers, women’s and human rights activists in northern Nigeria, and, indeed, in many other Muslim countries where Sharia law is enforced.

 Indeed, this looks like the only course of action open to Imam and her colleagues, for they do not want to be seen, for understandable reasons, as challenging Sharia, despite the fact that they may recognize problems with it.
 There is no doubt that the implementation of Sharia law in northern Nigeria suffers from visible deficiencies, as Imam says, and that the internal debates on Sharia between supporters and critics like BAOBAB in northern Nigeria are based on these deficiencies rather than the laws’ punitive aspects.
 The underpinning assumption of this line of argument is that it is primarily the deficient implementation of Sharia law, and not Sharia itself, that discriminates against women.

 Although Imam's argument is commonly made, it does not address the real issue of the challenges of applying Sharia in the twenty-first century, or the fact that Sharia does not guarantee democracy, freedom, and human rights.
 It also does not open the way for Nigerian Muslims to call for Sharia reform, despite the fact that such calls are now voiced in many parts of the Muslim world.